Prepare for “The Glucose Test”: Diabetes During Pregnancy

 - Eating some protein in the last meal can help keep your stomach settled as your blood sugar quickly rises and drops.

-- Once finished, note the time, and set a timer for one hour.
+- As soon as you finish, note the time, and set a timer for one hour.

-- You may drink water after you consume the glucose drink, but don’t eat anything after.
+- You may drink water after you consumer the glucose drink, but don’t eat anything after.

-- When your timer goes off, we’ll draw your blood.
+- When your one hour timer goes off, we’ll draw your blood.